 A Modern Alternative

 In 2021, the market leader for fundraising is SeedLegals.
 They are a technology company dealing with legals for fundraising in the UK.
 SeedLegals provides massively reduced costs (from £1990 for a Seed round!) and quick delivery.

 We have spoken to many clients of SeedLegals and heard good things in every case (especially from founders).
 Furthermore, SeedLegals does have insurance.
 To quote their website, “PI cover [which] is provided by AIG International Group UK and extends to any claim made against [the company], giving protection of up to £2 million.”
 However, it’s not entirely clear what liability this insurance is for.
 Given SeedLegals is not a law firm and not regulated by the SRA, the professional standards which allow for claims against lawyers do not apply.
 So it raises the question, what can you claim?

 So Whose Decision Is It?

 Ultimately, the investors decide whether or not a funding round goes ahead.
-They are ‘venturing’ money, so are subject to the most risk.
-As one founder put it to us “I wonder how my group of angels, 50-somethings with backgrounds in finance, and without a tech background, would react to a suggesting a legaltech product for a funding round.”
+They are ‘venturing’ money, so they are subject to the most risk.
+As one founder put it to us, “I wonder how my group of angels, 50-somethings with backgrounds in finance, and without a tech background, would react to a suggesting a legaltech product for a funding round.”

 *Startups of London can make revenue from some of the links in this article.